photogabble/website/content/resources/bookmarks/2023-05-05-cheeriojs-fast-flexible-and-elegant-library-for-parsing-and-manipulating-html-and-xml.md

 ---
-title: cheerio.js: fast, flexible, and elegant library for parsing and manipulating HTML and XML
+title: "cheerio.js: fast, flexible, and elegant library for parsing and manipulating HTML and XML"
 tags:
   - Nifty Show and Tell
 cite: